Las Colinas, Irving, Texas: Education

 Some portions of Las Colinas are within the Carrollton-Farmers Branch Independent School District.
 Some residents are zoned to Las Colinas Elementary School.
 Another portion is zoned to La Villita Elementary School.

 Some portions are within the Irving Independent School District.

-The Highlands School is a private Catholic Pre-K through 12 college prep school in Las Colinas.
+The Highlands School is a private Catholic pre-K through grade 12 college prep school in Las Colinas.

 C-FBISD has always served a portion of Irving, and historically children were bussed to schools in Carrollton and Farmers Branch.
 Las Colinas, which opened in 1986, was C-FBISD's first school in Irving.
 The Kinwest Corporation donated the tract of land that houses the school.
 La Villita was C-FBISD's sixth school in Irving and its 27th elementary school.

 North Hills Preparatory, an Uplift Education charter school is in Las Colinas.
 Uplift North Hills Preparatory is a K–12 continuum International Baccalaureate school and has been ranked as a top 20 school in America by Newsweek.